MaZZie/Datzteams/README.md

-Datzteams is an Extra for ModX Revolution
+Datzteams

+A eSports teams solution for MODx Revolution.

+==Installation==

+There is no release at the moment